Standards of Education

 Section 1: Membership

 1) At no time will the American Spiritual Alliance/Gaianist Free Church deny any person membership based on their Ethnic or Religious background nor will they deny membership based on sexual orientation.

-2) Any person wishing to participate in any course work or workshops must be a member in good standing and pay any related course or workshop fees.
+2) Any person wishing to participate in any course work or workshops must be a registered student and pay any related course or workshop fees.

-3) Membership will not be accepted from any person under the age of eighteen without verifiable Parental consent.
+3) Registration will not be accepted from any person under the age of eighteen without verifiable Parental consent.
 (This requirement is based on the social climate in modern society and is meant to avoid any potential legal issues).
 Individual Associate Temples are not required to deny membership to their individual group; this rule applies expressly to membership to the ASA.
+At no time will a student under the age of eighteen be admitted to Clergy training.

 Section 2: Student requirements

 1) All students wishing to enroll in a course are required to pay any associated enrollment fees and purchase course books prior to start of course.
-At no time will ASA acknowledge or provide certificates of completion to anyone not currently a member.
+At no time will ASA acknowledge or provide certificates of completion to anyone not currently a registered student.

 2) If the student wishes to enroll in any Clergy course and has documentation of Clergy status from another organization, course fees may be waived upon acceptance of all documentation from the issuing organization and fulfilling entry standards for Clergy training (see Clergy requirements section) as laid down by the ASA.
 A student falling within these criteria will be given a remedial course to bring them into line with the ASA Clergy Training standards.
-This does not waive membership fees or the purchase of course books.
+This does not waive the purchase of course books.

 3) All course books are copyrighted and as such may not be modified without express, written permission from the author.